xuchen66/sphinx-emdocs/source/serialem_training.rst

 .. rubric:: Session 2

-- Ask user to acquire MMM maps and collect a tilting series to comment on the condition
+- Supervise user to acquire MMM maps and collect a tilting series,  answer questions and comment on the condition used.
 - Setup montage tilting series
 - Setup batch mode for multiple locations